Tips to Reduce Debt and Save Money

 These principles have to be followed when one is trying to get out of debt and also after getting out of debt when there will be surplus money to manage.

-5 Steps to Debt Reduction
+5 Tips to Reduce Debt

 The main reasons why people get into debt are because they buy things they cannot yet afford or in a worse scenario their income is less than their expenses.